 Guest Teachers & Lecturers

-The following list includes upcoming guest teachers and lecturers, as well as those who have taught or offered dharma talks at City Center within the last 12 months.
+The following list includes upcoming guest teachers and lecturers, as well as those who have taught or offered dharma talks at City Center.

 David Bullard, PhD

 David has enjoyed a private practice of individual psychotherapy and couples therapy in San Francisco for 40 years.
 He is a clinical professor in departments of medicine and psychiatry at the University of California, San Francisco Medical Center, where he consults with spiritual care services and outpatient palliative care staff.
 His work with trauma is informed by advanced training in EMDR and he is a Somatic Experiencing Practitioner®.

 Ryuko Laura Burges, a lay entrusted dharma teacher in the Soto Zen tradition, lectures and leads retreats at different practice places in Northern California.
 Her writing has appeared in Buddhadharma Magazine and The Best of the Windbell.
 Her plays about women in American history have been used in classrooms, women's groups, and prisons nationally.
 Laura co-founded the Sangha in Recovery Program at the San Francisco Zen Center and is the abiding teacher at the Lenox House meditation group in Oakland.

 Domyo studied and worked as a wildlife biologist before beginning Zen practice at Dharma Rain Zen Center (DRZC) in 1996.
 She spent five years practicing intensively as a lay person, and then was ordained as a Zen monk in 2001 by Gyokuko Carlson Roshi.
 The first seven years of Domyo’s monastic training were spent in full-time residential practice at DRZC except for a practice period at Tassajara monastery in California and time practicing at Great Vow Zen Monastery in Oregon.